PhyzAI/NotesAndBugs/Readme.md

-Use the Wiki for documenting how to do things on / with Phyz.
-Put all bugs into the Issues.
+Use the [PhyzAI Wiki](https://github.com/PhyzAI/NotesAndBugs/wiki) for documenting how to do things on / with Phyz.

+Put all bugs into the [PhyzAI Issues](https://github.com/PhyzAI/NotesAndBugs/issues).